 “We’ve got to adapt and continue to everything we can to do everything we can to continue to do what this program’s been known for, so, we’ve got a lot of work ahead of us this year,” said Patrick Corcoran.

 The moguls will play a modified schedule this year, including three junior varsity games in place of varsity games.

 “I wasn’t too excited about it, being a senior… Playing a lot of younger guys.
 I’m going to be hitting some dudes pretty hard,” said Kameron Redder.

 “Well… It’s tough.
 Especially for your seniors.
-They’re giving up a couple friday nights.
-But in the end for the program itself and to be fair the freshman and sophomores who didn’t play a jv game last year.
-49:56 i think it’s important in that aspect to get those guys a little bit of experience,” said Patrick Corcoran.
+They’re giving up a couple of Friday nights.
+But in the end for the program itself and to be fair the freshman and sophomores who didn’t play a JV game last year.
+49:56 I think it’s important in that aspect to get those guys a little bit of experience,” said Patrick Corcoran.

 “Hard work, Dedication… Keeping them guys working 24/7 and not cheating out on a rep, but just keep going hard all the time a 100%,” said Kameron Redder.

 Offensively, Senior Cameron Thornton makes the move to quarterback after racking up more than 900-yards on the ground out of the backfield last season.

 “Normally we’re run heavy, but I’m excited for the challenge.
 See what we can do with it,” said Cameron Thorton.